 The professors are expected to bring research leadership at an internationally competitive level and a commitment to training future cardiovascular scientists.

 Additional important considerations for making the award are how the candidate supports and enhances the overall cardiovascular research strategy of the university and the added value the chair brings to the BHF.

 Universities may choose whether to request the professor’s salary from the BHF or to pay it from HEFC or other institutional resources.
 If, by taking over payment of the professor’s salary, the BHF is releasing a salary previously paid by the university, the BHF will require a defined commitment from the university to use the money directly for the support of the professor.
 In either instance, we expect that all BHF professors will devote the majority of their time to the direction of research, with circumscribed administrative, clinical or teaching duties.

 If the award includes the professor’s salary, this will be provided for a maximum of 10 years.

 - Senior investigator in clinical or basic cardiovascular science with an established reputation as an international leader in the pertinent research field.

-- Substantial and sustained output of high impact research papers.
+- Substantial output of high impact research papers on a sustained trajectory.

 - Awards are for 10 years in the first instance.
 Renewal for the second 5 year period is subject to review of past achievements and of detailed future research plans, with a site visit.